erui _ eruie 002使用Express在Node中构建您的第一个路由器

 }

-Now in your terminal, if you type npm start you’ll start the server.
-You can then go to http://localhost:3000 to see the app running.
+you’ll start the server.
+You can then go to http://localhost:3000

 Well, that’s kind of boring.
 How about making it do something useful?
 Let’s create a simple to-do list.
 Start by creating a router to manage a list of items.
-Make a new file called todo.js:
+Make a new file called todo.js

 const express = require('express')